 You can configure cluster interfaces as Individual interfaces.

 Individual interfaces are normal routed interfaces, each with their own local IP address.
-Interface configuration must be configured only on the control node, and each interface uses DHCP.
+The IP address for the interface will be configured automatically via DHCP.
+Static IP configuration is not supported.

 Control and Data Node Roles